-After experiencing a string of humiliating defeats throughout 1776 at the hand of the British army, General George Washington ordered his soldiers to retreat from New York on November 21st.
+After experiencing a string of humiliating defeats throughout 1776 at the hand of the British army, Washington ordered his soldiers to retreat from New York on November 21st.
 British troops pursued them.

-Washington and his soldiers fled to Trenton, New Jersey where they found themselves pinned between the Delaware River and the British in early December.
+Washington and his soldiers fled to Trenton, New Jersey where in early December they found themselves pinned between the Delaware River and Britain’s Army.
 Washington refused to surrender and ordered his men to cross the river into eastern Pennsylvania.
-Rather than chase the exhausted and poorly equipped Americans, as they should have done, the British called off the fight.
+The British called off the fight and returned to New York to wait out the winter instead of chasing the exhausted and poorly equipped Americans and finishing them off for good as they should have done.

-Safe in Pennsylvania for the time being, Washington’s army made camp near the Delaware on December 7th.
-Although he had avoided capture, the situation General Washington found himself in couldn’t have been much worse.
+Safe in Pennsylvania for the time being, the American army made camp near the Delaware on December 7th.
+Although he had avoided capture, the situation Washington found himself in couldn’t have been much worse.

 It wasn’t only the soldiers who were dispirited.
 Farther downstream in Philadelphia, which was virtually undefended, the members of Congress were keenly aware of their army’s repeated failures against the British forces.
 They also knew the British army stood sixty miles away.
 After giving General Washington full power over the army, Congress packed up and fled the city.
 So did most of Philadelphia’s inhabitants.

-Washington needed a victory to regain the support of the colonists and his troops.
+Washington needed a victory to regain the confidence of the colonists and his troops.
 Now.
 Before the enlistments ended and he had no soldiers.

 Spies informed Washington that 1,500 Hessian soldiers under the command of Colonel Johann Rahl had arrived in Trenton—almost directly across the Delaware River from the American encampment—and taken up winter quarters.
 These German mercenary soldiers had been hired by the British to help fight the Americans and were considered the most highly-trained fighters in Europe.
 Several months earlier, the same Hessians now living in Trenton had used their 17-inch-long bayonets to slaughter hundreds of young teenage American soldiers during the battle of Brooklyn Heights.

-While his soldiers and officers feared the nearby Hessians, Washington viewed their presence as an opportunity.
-Because armies at this time rarely fought during winter, Washington believed his troops stood a decent chance at achieving a victory if he could launch a surprise attack.
+Washington’s soldiers and officers feared the nearby Hessians, but he viewed their presence as an opportunity.
+Because eighteenth century armies almost never fought during winter, Washington believed his troops stood a decent chance at achieving a victory if he could launch a surprise attack.

 But when would be the best time?
 General Washington shrewdly reasoned it was right before daybreak on December 26th—when the unsuspecting Hessians would be taking it easy after celebrating Christmas the day before.
 And in order to keep his army’s advance upon the Hessians a secret, Washington knew his men had to cross the Delaware River in the cloak of darkness on December 25th—Christmas Night.

 Washington’s officers were convinced the attack would fail.
 Most tried to talk him out of it.
-But Washington understood that unless he made an attempt to win a victory before the year ended, without an army the colonies’ quest for independence would cease.
+But Washington understood that unless he made an attempt to win a victory before the year ended, his army would dissolve.
+And without an army the colonies’ quest for independence would cease.
 Not even a severe winter blizzard on Christmas Day that made the crossing treacherous caused his resolve to waver.
 He set his plans in motion.

 The army crossed the ice-filled Delaware in secrecy on Christmas Night.
 After marching in the darkness for hours through snow and sleet, Washington’s raggedly dressed and mostly barefoot men arrived undetected at Trenton in the morning and defeated the Hessians during a battle that lasted less than forty-five minutes.